 Activism

-Incorporating the understudied lay, marginalized, and systemic perspectives, my research advances a critical understanding of activism.
-Earlier, my work has demonstrated lay beliefs about the goals and motivations of anti-racism activism (Pham, Chaney, & Ramírez-Esparza, 2023, RASP).
+Incorporating lay, marginalized, and critical perspectives, my research advances a critical investigation of activism.
+Earlier, my work has demonstrated lay beliefs about the goals of anti-racism activism (Pham, Chaney, & Ramírez-Esparza, 2023, RASP).
 Experimental evidence then showed that Black (but not White) people perceive anti-racism organizational efforts that target White power/privilege versus discrimination as both effective (Pham & Chaney, in press, GPIR).
-On this basis, my current work investigates the roles of neutrality in perpetuating oppression (Pham & Sarmal, in prep), and of a lay theory of neutrality-dismantling activism (e.g., a person either stands with the oppressed or the oppressor; Pham & Chaney, in prep) for activism engagement.
-Directly interrogating the role of systems of oppression, I have begun to examine beliefs about (abolishing) police/state violence (e.g., Abolitionist Ideology scale; Oswald, Pham, & Chaney, 2024, ASAP) to ultimately develop critical interventions for people to recognize and act against state violence.
+Integrating the critical literature revealing that neutrality legitimizes systemic oppression (see Pham & Sarmal, under review), I am examining how a lay theory of anti-neutral activism (e.g., a person either stands with the oppressed or the oppressor; Pham & Chaney, in prep) mobilizes activism engagement.
+Directly interrogating the role of systems of oppression, I also study beliefs about and activism against police violence (Pham & Blanchette, under review; Oswald, Pham, & Chaney, 2024, ASAP).

 My research integrates intersectional and strength-based approaches to holistically understand the conditions that facilitates equitable and sustained solidarity.
-Going beyond the dominant shared-discrimination mechanism (Pham & Chaney, in press, PSPB), my prior work demonstrated a lay belief of generalized prejudice, or shared perpetrators of prejudice, as a mechanism of solidarity among diverse marginalized groups and cultures (Pham, Chaney, & Lin, 2024, PSPB; Pham, Chaney, & Sanchez, 2024, Self & Identity).
-My research has begun to center the hierarchies of discrimination (e.g., passing down the mic is a novel, effective act of intersectional solidarity to promote women of color’s identity safety; Pham & Chaney, in press, SPPS) and is currently examining how a hierarchy-challenging solidarity belief (i.e., uplifting marginalized people from below helps those who are above) can address intersectional disparities (Pham et al., invited submission, SPCO).
-Finally, my dissertation integrates a strength-based lens to theorize that marginalized people share identity-conscious strengths that may motivate intraminority solidarity (Pham, Chaney, & Garr-Schultz, R&R, PSPR).
+Going beyond the dominant shared-discrimination mechanism (Pham & Chaney, in press, PSPB), my prior work demonstrated a lay belief of generalized prejudice, or shared perpetrators of prejudice, as a mechanism of solidarity among diverse marginalized groups and cultures (e.g., Pham, Chaney, & Sanchez, 2024, Self & Identity).
+My research has begun to challenge the hierarchies of oppression (e.g., passing down the mic is a novel, effective act of intersectional solidarity to promote women of color’s identity safety; Pham & Chaney, in press, SPPS) and is currently examining how a lay theory of bottom-up activism (i.e., uplifting marginalized people lower in the social hierarchies trickle up to help those who are above) can address intersectional disparities (Pham et al., invited submission, Compass).
+Concurrently, I am integrating a strength-based lens to theorize that marginalized people share identity-conscious strengths that may motivate intraminority solidarity (Pham, Chaney, & Garr-Schultz, in press, PSPR).